 Digital Photography School

-When it comes to photography blog and FB page, I love reading stuff from DPS.
+When it comes to a photography blog and FB page, I love reading stuff from DPS.
 A reliable resource for learning photography.

-A fantastic Canadian Youtuber that shares fantastic tips and tricks on how you can improve your photography and filmmaking skills.
+A fantastic Canadian Youtuber shares fantastic tips and tricks on how you can improve your photography and filmmaking skills.

 Link: Youtube Channel